TheochemUI/eOn/docs/source/install/index.md

 ### Troubleshooting: rolling distros (Arch, Fedora)

-On rolling-release distributions with newer system packages, the conda-forge compiler sysroot can conflict with system headers.
-The symptom is errors like `__iseqsigf128 was not declared` or `__fpclassify has not been declared` when compiling with the pixi/conda compilers.
+On rolling-release distributions with newer system packages, the conda-forge compiler sysroot conflicts with system headers. `meson setup` stops during the compiler checks with errors such as `__iseqsigf128 was not declared` or `__fpclassify has not been declared`, raised from inside `<cmath>`.
+Nothing in the output names the package responsible, so the failure reads as a broken toolchain.

-By default meson **prefers** an installed `nlohmann_json` module (pkg-config / cmake; EasyBuild and distro packages), with the wrap as fallback — same pattern as readcon.
+By default meson prefers an installed `nlohmann_json` module (pkg-config or CMake, from EasyBuild and distro packages) and falls back to the wrap, the same pattern as readcon.
+The system CMake config for `nlohmann_json` exports `-I/usr/include`, which mixes glibc headers into the conda sysroot.

-On rolling-release distros with conda compilers, system CMake configs can still export `-I/usr/include` and mix glibc headers with the conda sysroot.
-Force the wrap when that happens:
+Force the wrap to keep that include path out of the build:

 ```{code-block} bash
 meson setup bbdir --prefix=$CONDA_PREFIX --libdir=lib \
   --force-fallback-for=nlohmann_json
 ```

+`client/meson.build` carries the same note beside the `nlohmann_json` dependency lookup.

 ### Optional packages